 This lightweight recognition driven from Slack is also is tied to the recipient's user profile in Small Improvements, as long as they are an active user.
-Thus, these messages can become active: As all feedback captured on a user's profile can be relied on when it is time to participate in a structured Performance review and/or Peer feedback cycle.
+As all feedback captured on a user's profile can be relied on when it is time to participate in a structured Performance review and/or Peer feedback cycle.

 Write a Private Note about Coworkers From Slack

-Maybe you are a Manager and want to write a private note about an individual (for example in preparation for a one-to-one meeting or an aspect that you want to mention at review time, or remind yourself about some feedback for a co-worker), then the /note command also allows you to do this directly from Slack!
+Maybe you are a manager and want to write a Private Note about an individual (for example in preparation for a one-to-one meeting or an aspect that you want to mention at review time, or remind yourself about some feedback for a co-worker).
+Good news: the /note command also allows you to do this directly from Slack!

 Similar to /praise, in order to write a private note about someone in Small Improvements, simply write "/note" in Slack, add the user and the content of the note (instructions will again appear on-screen).

 You do use the @ sign to bring up who you are writing the note about but only you will see the note in both Slack and in Small Improvements:

 Once you enable the integration and designate a channel, your Slack users will receive instant notifications for all public SI messages (and objectives, more in a a moment) in that channel.
 They'll also receive private notifications for any SI messages and objectives they were mentioned in.

 This is what a manager would receive when a direct report creates an objective:

 As mentioned above, if public objectives are created within Small Improvements, you have the option to have notifications appear in your dedicated Slack channel.
 Though a good way to keep up awareness of colleague goal setting, it is entirely possible to just use the messages piece when working with Slack.